 Since I’m an organic gardener, I love this feature because one of my gripes with pH adjuster drops is they’re not usually organic.
 Although, the difference is minuscule.
 I’m just obsessed.

-With the Tyent, you can make any level pH 100% organically since the ionization process is all-natural and adds nothing to your water.
+With the Tyent, you can make any level of pH 100% organically since the ionization process is all-natural and adds nothing to your water.

 Another advantage is a Tyent ionizer won’t raise your TDS (total dissolved solids) to an undesirable level since it uses the minerals that are already in your water.

 Tyent ionizer filters are incredibly powerful and remove water contaminants to undetectable levels.
 The same micron rating of .01 is used in kidney dialysis machines.

 Alkaline Water & Plants Precautions